-Please note that all school visits for Fall 2020 will be conducted virtually.
+Please note that all school visits for the 2020–21 school year will be conducted virtually.
 Virtual programs are offered free to all public and Title 1 schools.
 Private schools are charged a fee of $100 per program.

 ‘Dante as Scribe’ detail, Divina Commedia, Inferno, Canto 01,